lucky-wolf/DW2-XL/README.md

   - There are a few endgame facilities that are still one-per-galaxy, but they're not going to stop you or the AI from being competitive when unable to obtain them yourself.

 ## Latest Changes

+### v1.14.2
+- Updated for 1.1.3.9 beta game engine
+  - Shields now all have a recharge energy draw
+  - Minor tech tree adjustments for upcoming DLC
+- Updated fleet templates to include tankers (now that they are working)

 ### v1.14.1
 - Diplomatic facilities no longer negatively impact mining